Are Marshmallows Gluten-Free? – Many marshmallows ARE gluten-free! We’ll tell you what to look for & which brands of marshmallows are gluten-free.

-Some marshmallows are produced on equipment shared with other products that may contain gluten, so ideally, when you need gluten-free marshmallows, it’s important to read the packaging to be sure.
+Some marshmallows are produced on equipment shared with other products that may contain gluten, so ideally, when you need gluten-free marshmallows, it’s important to read the packaging and label to be sure.
 Here are some ways to check if your marshmallows are gluten-free:

 - BEST = Clear labeling on the package that states “gluten-free” or “certified gluten-free.”
 These statements are regulated in the United States, and products must undergo testing to ensure there are less than 20 ppm of gluten. (ppm = parts per million) These are the safest options, as they’ve been tested.
 These are the best choice if you have celiac disease or wheat allergies.